TomRWatkins/Solar-System-Refactor/README.md

 # Solar-System-Refactor
-The refactor of the entire code base for the Solar System Project in Year 2.
+A 2D model of our Solar System written in Java.

+Thomas Watkins